w3f/polkadot-wiki/docs/general/glossary.md

 ## Sealing

-The process of adding a block to the Relay Chain.
+The process of adding a block to the relay chain.
 Note that finalization is a separate process - blocks are finalized sometime after they are sealed.

 ## Session